-Homework is an essential component of this course, it will be assigned weekly, and it will be due in recitation every Wednesday.
-No electronic submission allowed.
+Homework is an essential component of this course, it will be assigned weekly, and it will be due in lecture every Wednesday.
+No electronic submission allowed and answers have to be written on the blank homework.

 New homework assignments and their solutions will be posted on course site together.
-However, it is important that you are disciplined enough to first do problems without looking at solutions.
+However, it is important that you are disciplined enough to first do problems without looking at the solution.
 It is only through struggling on a problem that you will be able to learn the material and skills taught in this course, and thoroughly familiarize yourself with each new concept.
 Remember that even if you may at first fail to successfully complete a problem, the experience itself will be valuable.
 Each problem is constructed in such a way that you are made to practice more and more complex techniques.
 Once you are done with a problem, you can look at its solution.
 It is very important that you make sure you understand any differences between your work and the online solution.